godotengine/godot-docs/classes/class_quat.rst

 - :ref:`Quat<class_Quat>` **Quat** **(** :ref:`Basis<class_Basis>` from **)**

-Returns the rotation matrix corresponding to the given quaternion.
+Constructs a quaternion from the given :ref:`Basis<class_Basis>`.

 ----

 - :ref:`Quat<class_Quat>` **Quat** **(** :ref:`Vector3<class_Vector3>` euler **)**

-Returns a quaternion that will perform a rotation specified by Euler angles (in the YXZ convention: first Z, then X, and Y last), given in the vector format as (X angle, Y angle, Z angle).
+Constructs a quaternion that will perform a rotation specified by Euler angles (in the YXZ convention: when decomposing, first Z, then X, and Y last), given in the vector format as (X angle, Y angle, Z angle).

 ----

 - :ref:`Quat<class_Quat>` **Quat** **(** :ref:`Vector3<class_Vector3>` axis, :ref:`float<class_float>` angle **)**

-Returns a quaternion that will rotate around the given axis by the specified angle.
+Constructs a quaternion that will rotate around the given axis by the specified angle.
 The axis must be a normalized vector.

 ----

 - :ref:`Quat<class_Quat>` **Quat** **(** :ref:`float<class_float>` x, :ref:`float<class_float>` y, :ref:`float<class_float>` z, :ref:`float<class_float>` w **)**

-Returns a quaternion defined by these values.
+Constructs a quaternion defined by the given values.

 ----